Modern Slavery Statement

 We have a number of internal policies to ensure our operations are conducted with integrity, credibility, social responsibility and accountability.
 These include:

 - Modern Slavery Policy and Procedure - This Policy sets clear expectations of our zero-tolerance towards modern slavery and all staff are required to adhere to and implement effective systems and controls to ensure modern slavery is not taking place anywhere in our own business or in any of our supply chains.
-We have implemented a Standard Operating Procedure and updated our associated policy and procedure in the recruitment process and procurement of goods and services to combat modern slavery risk.
+We have implemented a Standard Operating Procedure and updated our policies and procedures in the recruitment process and procurement of goods and services to combat modern slavery risk.

 - Recruitment and Selection Policy & Procedure - We maintain a robust recruitment process in recruiting talented people to join our organisation, including conducting eligibility to work checks to safeguard against human trafficking or forced labour.